, , , ,

 A formal report on PFPAD5 will be presented at the 63rd session of the United Nations Human Rights Council and the 81st session of the United Nations General Assembly in September-October 2026.

-Preparations are underway to host the next annual gathering of the Permanent Forum on People of African Descent at the headquarters of the African Union in Addis Ababa, instead of re-convening in New York.
+Preparations are already underway to host the next annual gathering of the Permanent Forum on People of African Descent at the headquarters of the African Union in Addis Ababa, instead of re-convening in New York.

 A temporary exhibition curated by Senegalese gallerist and African antiquities expert Lamine Fall (pictured centrally),* presented in the Galerie des Pas Perdus, Palais des Nations, UN Geneva.
 Photo: Carol Ann Dixon.